tch285/AliceO2/Common/DCAFitter/README.md

 but the final V0 position will be calculated using weighted average.
 One can also recalculate the V0 position by the weighted average method by calling explicitly
 `ft.recalculatePCAWithErrors(int icand=0)`, w/o prior call of `setWeightedFinalPCA(true)`: this will update the position returned by the `getPCACandidate(int cand = 0)`.

-The covariance matrix of the V0 position is calculated as an inversed sum of tracks inversed covariances at respective `X_dca` points.
+The covariance matrix of the V0 position is calculated as an inverted sum of tracks inversed covariances at respective `X_dca` points.

 See ``O2/Common/DCAFitter/test/testDCAFitterN.cxx`` for more extended example.
 Currently only 2 and 3 prongs permitted, thought this can be changed by modifying ``DCAFitterN::NMax`` constant.

+## Error handling

+It may happen that the track propagation to the the proximity of the PCA fails at the various stage of the fit.
+In this case the fit is abandoned and the failure flag is set, it can be checked using isPropagationFailure(int cand = 0)` method.

+Also, due to the linearization errors the covariance matrix of the track propagated to some point may become non-positive defined.
+In this case the relevant correlation coefficient of the cov.matrix is redefined to cure the position part of the cov.matrix and further program flow depends on the user settings for `DCAFitterN::setBadCovPolicy(v)`:

+`DCAFitterN::setBadCovPolicy(DCAFitterN::Discard);` : abandon fit (default)

+`DCAFitterN::setBadCovPolicy(DCAFitterN::Override);` : continue fit with overridden cov.matrix

+`DCAFitterN::setBadCovPolicy(DCAFitterN::OverrideAnFlag);` continue fit with overridden cov.matrix but set the propagation failure flag (can be checked using the same `isPropagationFailure(int cand = 0)` method).